-The school offers a number of extra-curricular trips, for example, our Languages faculty organise regular trips to Germany and France so students can practice their languages and experience other cultures, our Performing Arts faculty host a theatre weekend in London and visits to the Black Country Living Museum, Oakerwood and Croft Farm are organised.
+The school offers a number of extra-curricular trips, for example, our Languages faculty organise regular trips to Germany and France so students can practice their languages and experience other cultures, our other faculties provide trips thought the school year to provide and immersive approach to the curriculum and experiences which build upon the students' cultural capital.
 These trips, together with numerous events run in school ensure that we offer a variety of experiences for our students that are educational, fun and enjoyable.